uwu/uwu.network/src/pages/~sink/blog/2022/12/look-back.md

 [here](https://discord.com/channels/824921608560181258/824923929138954241/1024255149016895528).

-I say a hundred hours of my work, but countless more work from other highly talented people including link, kasi, beef, alyxia, cynthia, etc also die at this point.
+I say a hundred hours of my work, but countless more work from other highly talented people including link, kasi, maisy, alyxia, cynthia, etc also die at this point.

 The day after, shelter would be announced.